swcarpentry/git-novice/05-history.md

 ---
 > ## Learning Objectives {.objectives}
 >
-> *   Git revision numbers: identification and use
+> *   Identify and use Git revision numbers.
-> *   Comparing various versions of tracked files
+> *   Compare various versions of tracked files.
-> *   Restoring old versions of files
+> *   Restore old versions of files.

 If we want to see what we changed at different steps, we can use `git diff`